| Audio | Title/Composer(s) | Performer(s) | Time |

 en un universo paralelo for baritone ty bouque, with pre-recorded samples of their voice, is an incantation, a fantasy of layered lines that unfolds with ritual intensity.
 García pulls us in and out of the solo soliloquy context and heterophonic textures, constantly reminding the listener of the reality and the illusion, only to recreate it once again. bouque moves through long tones, chromatic figures sung with variable timbres, and extended techniques that broaden the range of the “enhanced” baritone that García has crafted.

-Conversations with Harry, featuring bass clarinetist Adrián Sandí, establish a duality from the outset between fragile, high register extended techniques and unsettling multiphonics in the middle register.
+Conversations with Harry, featuring bass clarinetist Adrián Sandí, establishes a duality from the outset between fragile, high register extended techniques and unsettling multiphonics in the middle register.
 The electronics in this case are samples of clarinetist Harry Spaarnaay’s demonstrations of a technique compendium he assembled, The Bass Clarinet.
 Midway through the work, a scurrying ascending figure provides the backdrop for a plaintive two note melodic gesture, providing textural contrast.
 Overall, the prevailing atmosphere on Conversations with Harry is one of quiet, restless energy, interrupted by the grind of moments of tightly wound discord.

 nubes nocturnas for trombone and electronics, played by William Lang, returns to the reverent mood of en un universo paralelo with an expansive low register drone alternating down a major second that highlights the trombone’s rich overtone content.
 As the piece progresses, García introduces grainy multiphonics that populate the live part and the electronics, and the pitch landscape migrates away from the initial two fundamentals.